-TO OWNER: PROJECT: APPLICATION NO: Distribution to: The Village/Town of Mount Kisco Water Dept. Building PERIOD TO: 104 Main Street Mount Kisco NY 10549 Addition FOR: ARCHITECT FROM CONTRACTOR: VIA ARCHITECT: CONTRACT DATE: Box 721 PROJECT NOS: / FIELD Beacon NY 12508 OTHER CONTRACTOR'S APPLICATION FOR PAYMENT PAYMENT The undersigned Contractor certifies that to the best of the Contractor's knowledge, information Application is made for payment, as shown below, in connection with the Contract.
-AIA Document G703 TM , Continuation Sheet, is attached. onnection with the Contract. with the Contractor Documents, that all amounts have been paid by the Contractor for Work for 1.
-ORIGINAL CONTRACT SUM ⇔ which previous Certificates for rayment were issued and payments received from the Owner, and that current payment shown herein is now due.
-2. NET CHANGE BY CHANGE ORDERS ∽ CONTRACTOR: 3.
-CONTRACT SUM TO DATE (Line $I \pm 2$) \$ By: 4.
+TO OWNER: PROJECT: APPLICATION NO: Distribution to: The Village/Town of Mount Kisco Water Dept. Building PERIOD TO: 104 Main Street Mount Kisco NY 10549 Addition FOR: ARCHITECT FROM CONTRACTOR: VIA ARCHITECT: CONTRACT DATE: Bar Down Studio PO Box 721 Beacon NY 12508 OTHER CONTRACTOR'S APPLICATION FOR PAYMENT R PAYMENT The undersigned Contractor certifies that to the best of the Contractor's knowledge, information and helief the Work covered by this Amiliation for Payment has been completed in accordance Application is made for payment, as shown below, in connection with the Contract.
+AIA Document G703 TM , Continuation Sheet, is attached. onnection with the Contract. d. with the Contract Documents, that all amounts have been paid by the Contractor for Work for which providents Cartificates for Document uses itself and normalise received from the Owner, and 1.
+ORIGINAL CONTRACT SUM \$ which previous Certificates for Layment were issued and payments received from the Owner, and that current payment shown herein is now due.
+2. NET CHANGE BY CHANGE ORDERS € CONTRACTOR: 3.
+CONTRACT SUM TO DATE (Line $I \pm 2$) \$ By: Date: 4.
 TOTAL COMPLETED & STORED TO DATE (Column G on G703) on G703) \$ State of: 5.
-RETAINAGE: County of: a % of Completed Work Subscribed and sworn to before $(Columns\ D+E\ on\ G703)$ 8 me this day of b % of Stored Material (Column F on G703) ↔ Notary Public: Total Retainage (Lines $5a + 5b$, or Total in Column I of G703) I of G703) \$ My commission expires: 6.
-TOTAL EARNED LESS RETAINAGE € ARCHITECT'S CERTIFICATE FOR PAYMENT (Line 4 minus Line 5 Total) In accordance with the Contract Documents, based on on-site observations and the data comprising this amplication the Architect certifies to the Ourser that to the best of the Architect's Longitudes /.
-LESS PREVIOUS CERTIFICATES FOR PAYMENT S → information and belief the Work has progressed as indicated, the quality of the Work is in 8 CURRENT PAYMENT DUF €F. AMOUNT CERTIFIED.
-9. BALANCE TO FINISH, INCLUDING RETAINAGE + AMOUNT CERTIFIED \$ (Line 3 minus Line 6) \$ (Attach explanation if amount certified differs from the amount applied.
-Initial all figures on this F Ī CHANGE ORDER SUMMARY ADDITIONS DEDUCTIONS TIONS ARCHITECT: Total changes approved in previous months by Owner \$ By: Date: Total approved this month \$ This Certificate is not negotiable.
+RETAINAGE: County of: a% of Completed Work Subscribed and sworn to before $(Columns\ D+E\ on\ G703)$ 8 me this day of b% of Stored Material (Column F on G703) 89 Notary Public: Total Retainage (Lines $5a + 5b$, or Total in Column I of G703) I of G703) \$ My commission expires: 6.
+TOTAL EARNED LESS RETAINAGE \$ ARCHITECT'S CERTIFICATE FOR PAYMENT (Line 4 minus Line 5 Total) In accordance with the Contract Documents, based on on-site observations and the data comprising 7.
+LESS PREVIOUS CERTIFICATES FOR PAYMENT ss ::::::::::::::::::::::::::::::::::: information and belief the Work has progressed as indicated, the quality of the Work is in (Line o from prior Certificate) accordance with the Contract Documents, and the Contractor is entitled to payment of the 8.
+CURRENT PAYMENT DUE S → AMOUNI CERTIFIED.
+9. BALANCE TO FINISH, INCLUDING RETAINAGE AMOUNT CERTIFIED \$ (Line 3 minus Line 6) 89 (Attach explanation if amount certified differs from the amount applied.
+Initial all figures on this Application and on the Continuation Sheet that are changed to conform with the amount certified.)
+CHANGE ORDER SUMMARY ADDITIONS DEDUCTIONS Total changes approved in previous months by Owner \$ By: Total approved this month \$ This Certificate is not negotiable.
 The AMOUNT CERTIFIED is payable only to the Contractor TOTAL \$ named herein.
 Issuance, payment and acceptance of payment are without prejudice to any rights of NET CHANGES by Change Order \$ the Owner or Contractor under this Contract.